A Weekend Wine Tasting Guide to Healdsburg, California

 For those who truly appreciate good wine, Verite is a must-stop on your trip to Healdsburg.
 Famed wine critic Robert Parker, Jr., of The Wine Advocate recently announced twelve 100-point scores for Vérité’s three blends, Le Désir, La Joie and La Muse (the first time a Sonoma County winery has received this many perfect scores!)
 And they are just as incredible as you can possibly imagine.
 The beautiful Verite estate hosts tastings by appointment only.

 Lancaster Winery is set in Alexander Valley and their private tasting is hosted in their stunning 9000 square foot caves, accessible through a Game-of-Thrones-esque door.
 The beautiful estate is located at the southernmost tip of Alexander Valley and includes 53 hillside acres of 24 vineyard blocks.
 The vineyard is dedicated exclusively to the classic Bordeaux varieties—Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec, and Petit Verdot.
-Tastings are $25 per person.
+Tastings are $25 per person and the wine is SOOO GOOD you guys.
+Go here before it gets on the map – because mark my words, it will.

 Lambert Bridge, located in the Alexander Valley, is famous for their excellent Cabernet, Cab Franc and Merlot, among other varietals.
 Their tasting room is their barn-like barrel room which is just beautiful.
 Lambert Bridge describes their wine style as offering European elegance and refinement, coupled with the intense flavor and bright aromatics that are found only in Sonoma County fruit.

 Where to Stay in Healdsburg:

 Or for luxury, I recommend Hotel Les Mars – a hotel that is everything that Healdsburg is; relaxed luxury that feels fresh out of the French countryside.
 The luxurious 16-room boutique hotel is located in the heart of the Healdsburg Square.
 In the rooms are baroque canopied four-poster beds with fresh Italian linens and the most comfortable mattress and pillows imaginable, as well as a spacious marble bathroom and unbelievably-soft robes.
 Each morning breakfast is served in your room complimentary, complete with silver platters, french-pressed coffee and fresh croissants.
 It feels like you’re sleeping in a 16th century royal palace.
 And I loved every second of it.